Street piano: São Paulo

 Thirteen pianos have been installed in São Paulo.
 Luke Jerram reported that many of those who stopped at the pianos had never played a real piano or even seen one.

+Calgary

+In Alberta, the public piano initiative was launched in 2011 in Cochrane by Dr. Nikki Filipuzzi, Professor at Mount Royal University (MRU), and her Criminal Justice students.
+The project aimed to explore unconventional methods of crime prevention by fostering community engagement and creating positive social interactions through music.
+Following its success in Cochrane, Dr. Filipuzzi and her students installed a public piano in 2012 on Stephen Avenue in downtown Calgary in 2012 - Keyboard Hits the Right Note.
+The downtown association has had great success over the years with many famous artists playing the piano during the Calgary Stampede.
+In 2013, her students installed a third piano, "Play Me, I'm Yours" in Calgary's Kensington neighbourhood, and the initiative has continued to enjoy great success over a decade later.

 Toronto

 "Play Me, I'm Yours" started in Toronto in the summer of 2012.
 41 pianos were placed around the downtown core of Toronto in celebration of the 2015 Pan American Games which were held in the city of Toronto.

 Sydney

 Thirty street pianos were set up across Sydney for the Sydney Festival 2009.
 A website was set up for the public to upload and share their films, photographs and stories of the pianos being played.

 London

 In June and July 2009, thirty Play Me, I'm Yours-painted pianos were installed across London for members of the public to play.
 The painting on each piano was chosen to suit its location.
 The project was produced by Sing London and City of London Festival at a cost of £14,000.
-A music license had to be obtained for the location of each piano.
+A music licence had to be obtained for the location of each piano.